icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * [RancherOS](http://rancher.com/rancher-os/)
 RancherOS is a tiny Linux distro that runs the entire OS as Docker containers.
 * [Project Atomic](http://www.projectatomic.io/)
-Project Atomic provides the best platform for your Linux Docker Kubernetes (https://github.com/Friz-zy/awesome-linux-containers/blob/master/LDK) application stack.
+Project Atomic provides the best platform for your Linux Docker Kubernetes (LDK) application stack.
 Use immutable infrastructure to deploy and scale your containerized applications.
 * [Snappy Ubuntu Core](https://www.ubuntu.com/cloud/snappy)
 Ubuntu Core is the perfect system for large-scale cloud container deployments, bringing transactional updates to the world’s favourite container platform.
 * [ResinOS](https://resinos.io/)